Qatar National Vision 2030: Qatarization

 Qatarization is a governmental initiative devised to increase the number of Qatari citizens employed in public and private sectors.
 The target set by the government is 50% of the workforce in the Industry and Energy sector.
 Qatarization is crucial to the human development pillar as it contributes towards the employment of Qatari citizens, one of the pillar's primary goals.
-As a result, the government has sought to expedite its implementation since launching QNV 2030.
+As a result, the government has sought to accelerate its implementation since launching QNV 2030.

 National Development Strategy 2011–2016

 The National Development Strategy 2011–2016 (NDS 2011–2016) was prepared as a supplementary development plan to QNV 2030 in March 2011.
 It outlines development strategies to be employed by government ministries in sixteen different sectors from 2011 to 2016 in order to ensure that they are working towards QNV 2030 in an efficient manner.